pgadmin-org/pgadmin4/docs/en_US/foreign_table_dialog.rst

     :alt: Foreign table dialog columns tab
     :align: center

-Use the fields in the *Columns* tab to to add columns and their attributes to the table.
+Use the fields in the *Columns* tab to add columns and their attributes to the table.
 Click the *Add* icon (+) to define a column:

 * Use the *Name* field to add a descriptive name for the column.